What Can You Do With a Social Work Degree?

 Forensic Social Worker

-Forensic social work occurs within criminal justice system contexts.
-These professionals assess and treat incarcerated or formerly incarcerated individuals, including juveniles, and facilitate issues involving child custody.
-They may also work in correctional facilities or jails or testify in court.
+Forensic social work is social work in a criminal justice system context.
+Social workers in this field assess and treat incarcerated or formerly incarcerated individuals, including juveniles, and facilitate issues involving child custody.
+They may also work within correctional facilities or jails, or they may testify in court.

 Social Worker Salaries